A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Conclusions Discussions

 Second, TasteNet-MNL focuses on modeling \textit{taste} heterogeneity.
 Non-linear effects of \textit{attributes} have been observed empirically \citep{Monroe1973, gupta1992discounting, kalyanaram1994}.
 Nonlinear effects, such as the saturation effect and threshold effect, are explained by prospect theory and assimilation-contrast theory \citep{kahnemann1979prospect, winer1986, winer1988}.
 Future work may extend TasteNet-MNL model to reflect nonlinearity in attributes.

-Third, more synthetic data scenarios and benchmark models can be examined.
-Other forms of nonlinearity can be used to test if TasteNet-MNL can capture them.
-More benchmarks, such as latent class choice model, random coefficient logit with other distributional assumptions and systematic utilities can be compared against.
-It is inconclusive whether DCMs that incorporate random heterogeneity can predict better or worse than a Taste\-Net-MNL with only systematic taste variation.
-Most likely, it varies across cases, depending on the magnitude of systematic vs random taste variation in the datasets.
-Future work can conduct a comprehensive comparison of TasteNet-MNL and DCMs.

 Lastly, we suggest comparing TasteNet-MNL with DCMs under various empirical settings, in terms of prediction performance and behavioral interpretations.
-As we find in the Swissmetro case study, TasteNet-MNL suggests higher average VOTs and a greater variety in tastes.
-Future research can find out whether this is true in general, and how it would affect aggregate forecasts and scenario analysis.
-We expect that the integrated model can help discover new insights about behaviors and improve model predictability.
+We find in the Swissmetro case study that TasteNet-MNL yields higher average VOTs and a greater variety of tastes than MNLs.
+Future research may test if this finding holds for other datasets, and understand the practical implications for demand forecast and scenario analysis.

+\textbf{Acknowledgements} This work was supported by the New England University Transportation Center at MIT [grant number: DTRT13-G-UTC31; funding agency: USDOT/RITA.]